GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

 * A code editor like [Visual Studio Code](https://code.visualstudio.com/download) or Visual Studio 2017 Community, Professional, or Enterprise
 * The [Bot Framework Emulator](https://emulator.botframework.com/)

+## Lab Notes

+One thing you may notice is `app.js` becomes a bit long, with a mix of both server and bot code.
+This is done to make working through the lab easier.
+In more complex bots, you would typically break your bot across several files.

 ## Task 1: Adding Conversation to the Bot

 In this task you will modify the bot to ask the user a sequence of questions before performing some action.